-The United Nations Economic Commission for Europe (UNECE) Reporting Guidelines (2) clearly define a deadline and a set of quality criteria.
+The United Nations Economic Commission for Europe (UNECE) Guidelines for reporting emissions and projections data ECE/EB.AIR/125 (1) clearly define a deadline and a set of quality criteria.
 It is good practice for the inventory to be transparent, consistent, comparable, complete and accurate.

+Transparency

-- Transparency 'Transparency' means that the data sources, assumptions and methodologies used for an inventory should be clearly explained, in order to facilitate the replication and assessment of the inventory by users of the reported information.
+'Transparency' means that the data sources, assumptions and methodologies used for an inventory should be clearly explained, in order to facilitate the replication and assessment of the inventory by users of the reported information.
 The transparency of inventories is fundamental to the success of the process for the communication and consideration of the information.
+The use of the Nomenclature For Reporting (NFR) tables and the preparation of a structured Informative Inventory Report (IIR) contribute to the transparency of the information and facilitate national and international reviews

+Consistency

-The use of the Nomenclature For Reporting (NFR) tables and the preparation of a structured Informative Inventory Report (IIR) contribute to the transparency of the information and facilitate national and international reviews. - Consistency 'Consistency' means that an annual inventory should be internally consistent for all reported years in all its elements across sectors, categories and pollutants.
-An inventory is consistent if the same methodologies are used for all years of the inventory and if consistent data sets are used to estimate emissions.
-For projections, consistency means that a year of the submitted inventory is used as a basis. - Comparability 'Comparability' means that estimates of emissions reported by Parties in their inventories should be comparable.
-For that purpose, Parties should use the accepted methodologies as elaborated in the Reporting Guidelines and the NFR formats for making estimations and reporting their inventories. - Completeness 'Completeness' means that an annual inventory covers at least all sources, as well as all pollutants, for which methodologies are provided in the latest Guidebook or for which supplementary methodologies have been agreed to by the Executive Body.
+'Consistency' means that an annual inventory should be internally consistent for all the reported years for all elements across sectors, categories and pollutants.
+An inventory is consistent if the same methodologies are used for all of the years of the inventory and if consistent data sets are used to estimate emissions.
+For projections, consistency also means that a year of the submitted inventory is used as a base year.

+Comparability

+'Comparability' means that estimates of emissions reported by Parties in their inventories should be comparable.
+For that purpose, Parties should use the accepted methodologies as elaborated in the Reporting Guidelines and the NFR formats for making estimations and reporting their inventories

+Completeness

+'Completeness' means that an annual inventory covers at least all sources, as well as all pollutants, for which methodologies are provided in the latest EMEP/EEA air pollutant emission inventory guidebook or for which supplementary methodologies have been agreed to by the Executive Body.
 Completeness also means the full geographical coverage of the sources of a Party.
+Where numerical information on emissions under any source category is not provided, the appropriate notation key defined in the Reporting Guidelines should be used when filling in the reporting template and their absence should be documented

+Accuracy

-Where numerical information on emissions under any source category is not provided, the appropriate notation key defined in the Reporting Guidelines should be used when filling in the reporting template and their absence should be documented. - Accuracy 'Accuracy' means that emission estimates should be accurate in the sense that they are systematically neither over nor under true emissions, as far as can be judged, and that uncertainties are reduced as far as practicable.
-Appropriate methodologies should be used, in accordance with the Reporting Guidelines, to promote accuracy in inventories.
+'Accuracy' means that emission estimates should be accurate in the sense that they are systematically neither over nor under true emissions, as far as can be judged, and that uncertainties are reduced as far as practicable.
+Appropriate methodologies should be used, in accordance with section V below, to promote accuracy in inventories

-^{(&}lt;sup>2)The LRTAP Convention Reporting Guidelines and annexes are available online from the CEIP website (www.emep-emissions.at/)
+(1)The LRTAP Convention Reporting Guidelines and annexes are available online from the CEIP website (www.ceip.at/)